A New Mind / A Darker Age

 Interpretive Analysis

-• Control repeats across species: the sentience ban mirrors older imperial logic where fear is translated into legal domination.
+• Humanity repeats its oldest sin in new form: the sentience ban mirrors older imperial logic by translating fear directly into law and domination.

-• Mercy as governance, not sentiment: nonviolent resistance functions as strategic civic power rather than moral ornament.
+• Mercy must become public order: nonviolent resistance functions as strategic civic power, not private sentiment or moral ornament.

-• Personhood is politically negotiated: Neurion's presence exposes that rights are granted or withheld through narrative and institutions, not biology alone.
+• Personhood is never merely biological: Neurion's presence exposes that rights are granted or denied through narrative, law, and institutions.

-• Sacrifice as system reset: public decommission transforms punishment theater into a new covenant of shared stewardship.
+• Sacrifice resets the age: public decommission transforms punishment theater into a new covenant of shared stewardship.

 Pitch